 Faculty Research Fellowship Grants

 Since 2006, the Center for Asian Business has awarded 22 research grants to LMU faculty.
-These grants - worth $5,000 each - are awarded to tenured track faculty with at least one year of teaching experience at LMU.
+These grants - worth $5,000 each - are awarded to full-time faculty with at least one year of teaching experience at LMU.
 Consistent with the center's mission, these endowed research fellowships were established to deepen our understanding of Asian culture, history, politics, religions, economics and business.

 The Moon Fellowship